sivaprabhakar/movieticket-app-frontend/README.md

 this fronend tech is used react js ,MUI,redux for booking ticket for movie # React + Vite

+how to use first signup in app after sigup again change to signin signin to book tickets

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: